ajeetblog/blog/_posts/2019-11-27-TerrfaformD1.md

 production: true
 ---

-There are a lot of blogs/articles are available to learn the Terraform.
+There are a lot of blogs/articles available to learn the Terraform.
 Here, I am sharing my learning notes and references.
 I have been using ARM templates (simple and complex), for the last 4-5 years.
 I feel writing Terraform code is easy, helps to be lean and